rubiojr/sup/docs/handlers/whatsapp_location.md

 The handler requires two environment variables to function:

-- `ANYTYPE_API_KEY`: The AnyType AppKey for authentication
+- `ANYTYPE_API_KEY`: The Anytype AppKey for authentication
-- `ANYTYPE_SPACE`: The AnyType Space ID where locations will be stored
+- `ANYTYPE_SPACE`: The Anytype Space ID where locations will be stored

 If these environment variables are not set, the handler will silently ignore location messages.

-### AnyType Setup
+### Anytype Setup

-The handler connects to AnyType running on `localhost:31009` by default.
-Ensure your AnyType instance is running and accessible.
+The handler connects to Anytype running on `localhost:31009` by default.
+Ensure your Anytype instance is running and accessible.

 ## Data Structure

-The handler creates a "WhatsApp Location" type in AnyType with the following fields:
+The handler creates a "WhatsApp Location" type in Anytype with the following fields:

 - **User**: The WhatsApp user who sent the location (text field)
 - **Latitude**: Geographic latitude in degrees (number field)